 The only reason you’d need a Google account is if you use an Android phone or want to subscribe to YouTube channels.
 For both of these use cases I’d suggest creating the Google account with e.g. Protonmail address and populating the account with disinformation.

-Whichever the companies are that an individual starts removing from their lives, I’d say 9 times out of 10 the difficulty becomes from breaking the habit of using those services.
+Whichever the companies are that the individual starts removing from their lives, I’d say 9 times out of 10 the perceived “difficulty” comes from breaking the habit of using those services.
 As Melissa Michael wrote in this article discussing the Big Five:

 “Like habitually flipping the light switch during a power outage, quitting the Big Five would certainly take time to get used to.”